-In this picture of soccer field, Huskies’ gate is in the left and the opponent’s gate is in the right.
-The blue segments and vertices denote the route of passing, and when the red points are where the duels take place and the yellow point show the place shot happens.t We consider crucial chains are a significant factor for a team to goal.
+In this picture of soccer field, Huskies’ gate is on the left and the opponent’s gate is on the right.
+The blue segments and vertices denote the route of passing, and the red points represent the positions where duels take place and the yellow points indicate where a shot is made.
+We consider crucial chain as a significant factor for a team to goal.

 Create Position Network

-We use Pass, Duel and Shot events to update players’ position.
-When meeting a new event, we will receive positions of the event original player and destination player, so we can update the two players’ position.
-In addition, the event having one type of ‘Pass’, ‘Duel’, ‘Shot’ can tell us the position of ball.
-So, we build position networks as follow:
+We use Pass, Duel and Shot events to update players’ positions.
+When meeting a new event, we will receive the positions of the original player and destination player in the event, so we can update the two players’ positions.
+In addition, the events having one type of ‘Pass’, ‘Duel’, ‘Shot’ can tell us the position of the ball.
+So, we build the position network as follows:

 Figure 4 : Example of position network